 On your visit, be sure to look for:

 The North Vista: This scenic spot made famous by many Hollywood productions is home to limestone representations of classical deities and ancient myths sculpted in the late 19th and early 20th centuries by French and Italian artists.
 The works were made to look like 18th century neoclassical pieces, which makes dating these sculptures challenging to The Huntington’s curators.
 Most of the sculptures were purchased from a villa in Padua, Italy,and each statue was originally matched to a stately palm.

 The Baroque Fountain: Located at the end of the North Vista, the fountain was purchased in 1915 and shipped from New York in 48 boxes.
 The boxes filled an entire railway car, but oddly enough, the fountain arrived without assembly instructions.

 L’Amour captif de la Jeunesse: This sculpture, located inside the tempietto by the Rose Garden seems to be by or after a model by Louis-Simon Boizot.

-The Bronzes on Plinths: Located outside the Library Exhibition Hall, these French 17th century copies modeled after the Antique are of exceptional quality.
+The Bronzes on Plinths: Located outside the Library Exhibition Hall, these French 17th century copies are modeled after the Antique and are of exceptional quality.